be5invis/Iosevka/README.md

 1. Build Iosevka.
 2. Ensure that `sfnt2woff` and `woff2_compress` are installed and runnable.
-3. `make webfonts`.
+3. Run `make web` .

-The web fonts will be generated into `dist/webfonts`.
+The web fonts will be generated into `dist/iosevka/web` and `dist/iosevka-slab/web`.

 ## Build Your Own Style

 ![Styles Preview](https://raw.githubusercontent.com/be5invis/Iosevka/master/images/variants.png)

 Iosevka comes with several visual styles, however they are inactive using the default build.
-To build these variants you should use style variables in the `make` procedure:
+To build these variants, you should perform custom build:

+1. `make custom-config [set=<name>]` with the parameters listed below to create a configuration.
+The `set=<name>` part is optional, it will be set to `custom` when absent.
+2. `make custom [set=<name>]` to acquire your custom font.
+   - `make custom-web [set=<name>]` is for web fonts.

+The first step, `make custom-config` takes following parameters to set styles of your custom build.
+All of them are optional, and would default to Iosevka’s default configuration:

+* `design='<styles>'`, styles for your custom font set.
-* `STYLE_COMMON` for both uprights and italics,
+* `upright='<styles>'`, styles for uprights only.
-* `STYLE_UPRIGHT` for upright and oblique, and
+* `italic='<styles>'`, styles for italics only.
-* `STYLE_ITALIC` for itaics only.
+* `oblique='<styles>'`, styles for obliques only.

-You can add arbitary styles for these variables, for example, `make STYLE_UPRIGHT='v-l-zshaped v-i-zshaped'` to create a variant with Z-shaped letter `l` and `i` for uprights.
+You can add arbitary styles for these variables, for example, `make custom-config upright='v-l-zshaped v-i-zshaped' && make custom` will create a variant with Z-shaped letter `l` and `i` for uprights.

 The current avaliable styles are:

+* Styles for general shape:
+  * `sans` : Sans serif (default).
+  * `slab` : Slab serif.
+When present, the family of your font would be `Iosevka Slab`.
+* Styles related to ligations
+  - `term` : Disable ligations.
+When this style is present, the font built will not contain ligatures, and its family name will be set to `Iosevka Term`.
+In case of your OS or editor cannot handle ligatures correctly, you can disable ligations with it.
 * Styles for letter `l`:
   * `v-l-hooky` : Hooky `l`.
   * `v-l-zshaped` : Z-shaped `l`.